debalina-chowdhury/Recipe-data-exploration/README.md

 ```

 ## Aim
-Exploration of recipe dataset and building a recommendation system based on insights found with the help of data visualization after data preprocessing
+Exploration of recipe dataset and finding insights with the help of data visualization after data preprocessing

 ## Problems to be addressed
 What are the most important factors that affect the ratings of a recipe?